xiento-sys/Xiento-s-Cyberdeck-Retro-Futuristic-Tweaks/README.md

 ### Final Remarks

 So far, I am very much satisifed with my tweaks already.
-There likely won't be any further updates to this repo since I have made my own theme that is loosely inspired from chocolate-b4r's theme.
+There likely won't be any further updates to this repo since I have made my own theme that is built upon my initial tweaks here, refined to my liking, then imported back here.
 The bitmaps should be compatible with any future version.
 If there is a new element added in a future update, I will make a stylized version of it, and yes, again, to fit the custom theme.

 - yes, I do listen to 320kpbs mp3
 - yes, I have done an A/B/C test from NPR and I **can't** tell shit ~~though, I can hear actual shit that is 128kpbs mp3~~